City Hall, First Floor

 - Family Shelter

-- The City was awarded a $736,066.68 grant from the County to retro fit a space for the purpose of creating a Family Shelter Program.
+- The City was awarded a $736,066.68 grant from the County of San Diego to retrofit a space for the purpose of creating a family shelter program.
 This is in partnership with Interfaith Community Services this facility will serve 10-16 families at one time and will allow for 36 new beds.
+The shelter is expected to open in fall 2023.

 Mobilehome Rent Review